Mandatory Provident Fund

 The Mandatory Provident Fund (強制性公積金), often abbreviated as MPF (強積金), is a compulsory saving scheme (pension fund) for the retirement of residents in Hong Kong.
 Most employees and their employers are required to contribute monthly to mandatory provident fund schemes provided by approved private organisations, according to their salaries and the period of employment.
+It is regulated by the Mandatory Provident Fund Schemes Authority.

 History

-In traditional Chinese society, a retired person was supposed to be supported by his family and his savings, thus an extended family formed a safety net.
-Life expectancy was comparatively low compared to today.

-As Hong Kong became a developed entity, life expectancy in the territory improved greatly and the birth rate dropped significantly.
-Extended family was broken into nuclear family.
 By the late 1990s, only 29% of Hong Kong's three-million workforce was covered by formal retirement provisions, Hong Kong's social security system is faced with the demographic challenge of a growing number of elderly people in the future.
 There were some calls to establish a central provident fund and heated debates among government, politicians and trade unions in the early 1990s.

-In 1994, the World Bank published the report "Averting the Old-Age Crisis: Policies to Protect the Old and Promote Growth", in which a three-pillar approach to protection for the aged was put forward.